dotkernel/development/wsl/os/almalinux9/FAQ.md

 ## How do I fix common permission issues?

-If running your project you encounter permission issues, follow the below steps.
+If running your project, you encounter permission issues, follow the below steps.

 ### Error